 Across the border, in Italy, the same grape variety is known as Pinot Grigio, where it’s generally harvested earlier than its French sibling.
 The resulting wine is subsequently much lighter bodied, lower in alcohol, drier and crisper with uncomplicated, lean flavours.
 Pinot Grigio suits salads, antipasti, seafood, cold meats, crudités – foods that possess less complicated flavours.
 It could be described as ‘easy drinking’.

 In Australia, both styles are made.
-Once considered an ‘alternate variety’, Pinot Gris and Pinot Grigio are now very much mainstream varieties.
-Its friendly flavours of pear, apple and tropical fruits are backed by a gentle yet firm touch of acidity, merging to make the perfect date at your table, especially when there’s food.
+Once considered an ‘alternate variety’, Pinot Gris and Pinot Grigio are now mainstream varieties.
+Its friendly flavours of pear, apple and tropical fruits are backed by a gentle yet firm touch of acidity.
+These merge to make the perfect date at your table, especially when there’s food.

 Some Australian winemakers are experimenting with skin contact, which gives the wine a pink-ish hue and is more textural as tannins from the grape skins are imparted into the wine.
 In natural wine circles, Pinot Gris grapes are a popular choice when making pétillant-naturel or pét-nat – a cloudy, fizzy wine with zingy, yeasty flavours.

-At Holm Oak, our Pinot Gris is one of our member favourites over the summer months and it’s made in the typical Pinot Gris style.
-The 2018 vintage has beautiful lifted pear and jasmine aromatics with a powerful palate and complexity as a result of wild ferment.
+At Holm Oak, our Pinot Gris is one of our members’ favourites over the summer months.
+It’s made in the typical Pinot Gris style.
+The current vintage has beautiful lifted pear and jasmine aromatics with a powerful palate and complexity as a result of wild ferment.
 It has a lovely, crisp natural acidity and a slightly oily texture in the mouth.
 We like to drink it with scallops.